Aisheng ASN-205: BZK-006

+BZK-006A/KVD001

+KVD001, or BZK-006A, was an improved variant of the BZK-006 drone deployed by the PLA Ground Force.

 DCK-006

-DCK-006 is the unarmed reconnaissance version of BZK-006, and it shares the same dimension with BZK-006, and the endurance of DCK-006 is also 12 hours.
-Due to the addition of mushroom shaped communication antenna radome, the endurance of WZ-6 is significantly reduced due to additional weight.
-BZK-006 solves this problem by enlarge the airframe of WZ-6, which share the same smaller airframe with ASN-207, and the enlarged airframe enables more fuel to be stored to extend the range and endurance.
-DCK-006 share the identical enlarged airframe of BZK-006 and thus having similar performance, which is needed for long endurance reconnaissance missions.
+DCK-006 is the unarmed reconnaissance version of BZK-006, and it shares the same dimensions as BZK-006.
+The endurance of DCK-006 is also 12 hours.
+Due to the addition of a mushroom-shaped communication antenna radome, the endurance of WZ-6 is significantly reduced due to additional weight.
+BZK-006 solves this problem by enlarging the airframe of WZ-6, which shares the same smaller airframe with ASN-207, and the enlarged airframe enables more fuel to be stored to extend the range and endurance.
+DCK-006 share the identical enlarged airframe of BZK-006 and thus have similar performance, which is needed for long endurance reconnaissance missions.
 DCK-006 made its public debut in the parade in Beijing for the 60th anniversary of the People's Republic of China.